 Is my data encrypted?

 All data is encrypted in transit, and all connections use TLS 1.2/1.3.
 Passwords are stored hashed and salted using bcrypt with a work function of 12.
-Backups are encrypted using the AES-256 cipher.
+Backups are encrypted at rest using the AES-256 cipher.
 Attachments and other file assets are stored encrypted at rest on Amazon S3.
-Other data is stored securely but not encrypted at rest.

 Do you update your systems?